Self-Guided Quebec City Walking Tour, Complete with Cute Stops & Coffee

 Boutique Bonanza

 As you make your way from Lower to Upper Town, weave in and out of Quebec City’s various shops.
-For inexpensive souvenirs, bring home something maple…syrup, that is.
-But, if you’re looking for something more unusual, you’re likely to find it in the Quartier Petit Champlain.
+For inexpensive souvenirs, bring home maple syrup.
+But if you’re looking for something more unusual, you’re likely to find it in the Quartier Petit Champlain.

 Operated as a co-op for the past 30 years, merchants are vetted before they’re offered association membership, providing an assurance of quality.
 I considered purchasing Amimoc handmade moccasins in all 20 of their production colors but realized I’d need a new suitcase and I’d probably set off alarms going through U.S. Customs.